Starting Salaries, Steps and Differentials

 NYC teachers earn more based on experience, which translate to salary steps, and coursework above a bachelor’s degree, which equate to salary differentials.
 Your salary step placement will be based on verification of the experience information you include on your employment application.
 Salary differentials require a separate application that you complete after you begin teaching.
 As long as you apply within six months of your start date, any creditable differentials are retroactive to your start date.

-Learn more about salary steps and differentials by viewing our multimedia Salary Presentation.
-You can also visit the Division of Human Resources teacher salary page for more information.
+To learn more about salary steps and differentials, please visit the Division of Human Resources teacher salary page.

 Receiving your Paycheck

 Teacher salaries are annualized (paid out over twelve months) and teachers are paid on or about the 1st and the 16th day of each month.
 Over the past several years, 99 percent of new teachers received their first paycheck on or about September 15.
 Most teachers enroll in direct deposit, which is the most timely and efficient way of receiving your pay.
 More information on applying for direct deposit is provided on the After You're Hired page.

 Along with competitive salaries, the NYCDOE offers ways to earn additional income through incentives, bonuses, and school positions outside of the regular contract day.
 Teachers can earn additional income from after-school, weekend, or summer school employment.
 This work is paid at a contractual rate which is currently $41.98 per hour.